 On the one hand, music has been shown to improve both the quality and quantity of work output, especially when performing creative tasks.

-On the other hand, more recent studies have shown that music can sometimes have a negative effect on studying.
+On the other hand, more recent studies have shown that music can have a negative effect on studying.
 Specifically, listening to music can impair your memorization skills, something you definitely want to avoid while cramming for a big test.

-Other types of noise
+Other Types of Noise

 What about other noises, though?
 According to most studies, silence really is golden when tackling the most difficult tasks.